Cohomology of Lie algebras of polynomial vector fields on the line over fields of characteristic $2$: Introduction

-The construction of \quat{filtering} basis for $p=2$ follows the same schema as in the case of $\mathbb{F}=\mathbb{Q}$: first, I build a special set of vectors, which spans the space $C^*(L_1(\mathbb{F}))$.
+The construction of a \quat{filtering} basis for $\mathbb{F}=\mathbb{Z}_2$ follows the same scheme as for $\mathbb{F}=\mathbb{Q}$: first, I build a special set of vectors, which spans the space $C^*(L_1(\mathbb{Z}_2))$.
 Their linear independence follows from a combinatorial formula.
 When $\mathbb{F}=\mathbb{Q}$ this formula is equivalent to the Sylvester identity in the partitions theory (see \cite{MR1634067} or \cite{W1}).
-The corresponding formula in case of $\mathbb{F}=\mathbb{Z}_2$ leads to another interesting identity on partitions, which is established in \cite{W1} (see formula \eqref{Syl2} below).
+The corresponding formula in case of $\mathbb{F}=\mathbb{Z}_2$ leads to another interesting identity for partitions, which is established in \cite{W1} (see formula \eqref{Syl2} below).

 This article is organized as follows.
-In \S\ref{sec_complex}, for any $k\>1$, I define a complex, for which the cohomology will be computed.
+In \S\ref{sec_complex}, for any $k\>1$, I introduce a complex, for which the cohomology will be computed.